 - Notes from the web: Once there.
 Will need a NIE (National Identification Number) and a residency card.
 Will also need several additional passport photos.

-- The official list of documents we had to deliver to our attorney:
+- The official list of documents we had to deliver to our attorney, and thus to the consulate:

 - Bank/investment statements proving we meet the financial requirements of the visa.